f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ## 5.1 Configure AWS Assume Role

-External Org/Company will not share AWS credentials with ACMECorp, however we still need F5 Distributed Cloud to connect & orchestrate the connectivity of the VPC to AWS TGW.
+External Org/Company will not share AWS credentials with ACMECorp, however we still need F5 Distributed Cloud Services to connect & orchestrate the connectivity of the VPC to AWS TGW.
 In order to solve this, we will create a role within the external account that trusts F5 Distributed Cloud AWS Account & that has the necessary privileges as per our documentation.

-So, in this part we will create an AWS Assume Role to allow F5 Distributed Cloud to assume the role and access the external company's AWS account.
-In this case, we don't have direct access to the external company's AWS account, so we need to create an Assume Role to allow F5 Distributed Cloud to access it without providing the credentials.
+So, in this part we will create an AWS Assume Role to allow Distributed Cloud Services to assume the role and access the external company's AWS account.
+In this case, we don't have direct access to the external company's AWS account, so we need to create an Assume Role to allow Distributed Cloud Services to access it without providing the credentials.

-To create an Assume Role, you will need [F5 Distributed Cloud AWS Account Number which you can get by submitting a ticket](https://docs.cloud.f5.com/docs/reference/cloud-cred-ref/aws-tgw-pol-ref#f5-distributed-cloud-assume-role) in the XC portal.
+To create an Assume Role, you will need [F5 Distributed Cloud AWS Account Number which you can get by submitting a ticket](https://docs.cloud.f5.com/docs/reference/cloud-cred-ref/aws-tgw-pol-ref#f5-distributed-cloud-assume-role) in the Console.
-From the main menu, navigate to **Administration** and select **Requests**.
+From the main menu, navigate to the **Administration** service and select **Requests** under the **Support** section.
 Click the **Add Request** button and fill in the form.

 ![alt text](./assets/sts_support_request.png)